-Each student will have the privilege of using iPads provided by the Victoria School District.
+Each student in grades K-8 will have the privilege of using iPads provided by the Victoria School District.
 All students will abide by the iPad Policy and sign an agreement at the beginning of the year.
-The policy can be found on the district website.
+The policy can be found at the link below or on the USD 432 Webpage